Doomstones: Blood in Darkness

 Doomstones: Blood in Darkness is a 1990 role-playing adventure for Warhammer Fantasy Roleplay published by Games Workshop.
+It is the second of the four books in the Doomstone adventure series, following Doomstones: Fire in the Mountains and continued with Doomstones: Death Rock.

 Plot summary

 Doomstones: Blood in Darkness is an adventure in which the player characters try to find the second crystal of power by searching an ancient dwarven shrine.

 Publication history

 Blood in Darkness was written by Simon Forrest with Brad Freeman and Graeme Davis, and was published by Flame Publications in 1990 as an 80-page book.
 The Lost Shrine of Kasar-Khan was revised for Warhammer and republished as Blood in Darkness.

 Reception

 Anthony Ragan reviewed Doomstones 2: Blood in Darkness in White Wolf #30 (Feb., 1992), rating it a 3 out of 5 and stated that "Blood in Darkness is a good WFRP adventure with the potential for quite a lot of fun."